nickjanssen/hlspeak/README.md

 # hlspeak

-Play Half-Life 1 sounds straight from your terminal!
+Play Half-Life 1 voices straight from your terminal!
 Great for letting you know when CI builds finish and for pranking you friends with self-destruct timers.

 ## Installation
 ```